 But now, after stumbling through a few fits and starts and finally finding a fitness routine that works for me, I feel stronger and more in sync with my body than I ever have.
 And now, even when I’m tired and cranky and absolutely dreading the idea of schlepping to the gym, I know that I’ll feel 100% better after I do — and that keeps me coming back.

 So, I know that you don’t have time to work out, I know that there are a million other things you’d rather do with your all-too-precious time and money — believe me, I’m right there with you.
-But, if you’re looking to jump on the fitness rainbow, keep these general thoughts in mind:
+But, if you’re looking to jump on the fitness rainbow, keep these general thoughts in mind when struggling with finding time to exercise with an intense job:

 - Find the F-I-T in Fitness.
 Fit is everything.
 There are roughly six billion fitness options available and you need to figure out which one fits not only your fitness needs, but also your schedule, budget, lifestyle, and most importantly, personality.
 Do you need to be barked at bootcamp-style, or do you prefer a more gentle, nurturing vibe?
 Is loud music and flashing lights your jam or is clean and sober your thing?
 Whatever your preference, spend some time making sure the culture of the venue is the right fit.
 Take a tour, interview the trainers, try a trial membership, or drop in on a class.
 Whatever your fitness destination, make sure you do some research before you spend your time and money — like any long-term relationship, if the fit isn’t right, you’re not going to stick around for the long haul.